CAD-CS/NotePad/README.md

 # Instructions for Grader

-- You can generate the first required event related to adding Xs to a Y by...
+- You can generate the first required event related to adding Xs to a Y by pressing "Add new note" in the file menu
-- You can generate the second required event related to adding Xs to a Y by...
+- You can generate the second required event related to adding Xs to a Y by pressing "remove note" in the file menu
-- You can locate my visual component by...
+- You can locate my visual component by the splash screen
-- You can save the state of my application by...
+- You can save the state of my application by pressing save pad
-- You can reload the state of my application by...
+- You can reload the state of my application by pressing "open..."

 # Phase 4: Task 2
 - Wed Nov 30 19:01:24 PST 2022 Loaded Pad [TESTPAD2]